-9. Now that you're back on the Self-Fulfilled Prints and Products page, you can change the order in which they will display to buyers.
+Now that you're back on the Self-Fulfilled Prints and Products page, you can change the order in which your items will display to buyers.
 You may choose to alter this sequence by dragging and dropping the products within the list - that way they appear on this page in the order in which they will be displayed on your website.

-If you ever want to create a similar self-fulfilled print or product, you can click the copy link under the Actions column.
-Or if you want to delete a print or product offer, click the delete link.
+If you ever want to create a similar self-fulfilled print or product, you can click the "copy" link under the "Actions" column.
+Or if you want to delete a print or product offer, click the "delete" link.

-13. All of the self-fulfillment items you’ve created will appear, ready to be added to your Pricing Profile.
-In the blank Price fields provided next to each print/product name, enter the price at which you’d like to offer that particular print/product (leave the field blank if you do not want to offer a particular option here).
-Be sure to click the Save Pricing Profile button at the bottom of the page when you’re finished setting your prices.
+3. All of the self-fulfillment items you’ve created will appear, ready to be added to your Pricing Profile.
+In the blank "Price" fields provided next to each print/product name, enter the price at which you’d like to offer that particular print/product (leave the field blank if you do not want to offer a particular option in this profile).

 Selling Self-Fulfilled Prints & Products